o7q/minitracer/README.md

     <p>a single-header, multi-threaded software raytracer.</p>
 </div>

 This is a ray-tracer I designed and wrote over the course of a few weeks.
-It's all contained inside of a single C header file.
-And it requires absolutely no external libraries whatsoever. (example source files use raylib to display a window)
+It's entirely self-contained within a single C header file and requires absolutely zero 3rd libraries. (example source files use raylib to display a window)

 I started this project as a way to learn about the intricacies of ray-tracing and how it's optimized.
 I am quite pleased with the result and I want to share it with you.